sdob/sdob.github.io/README.md

 display filtering to DOM elements based on text matches.
 It was written to scratch an itch, and as is the way with such things, merely encouraged further scratching.
 Some of the architectural decisions made sense in 2017, which was after all a very long time ago.
+This was made obsolete when I got hired to work on the new site and folded in searching to the UI.
 [Chrome Web Store](https://chrome.google.com/webstore/detail/fallen-london-item-search/jmldnifgockhcidgdinhbfciiphkamkl)
 and
 [addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/fallen-london-item-search1/).